 Functionally stylish but with a little give in the weave, the Evolution is a great slim pant and among our favorite men’s travel pants.
-The material has a durable weave that mimics denim.
-And the DWR coating is outstanding and even kept us dry while standing in a downpour.
+The material is a sturdy nylon-elastane blend that mimics denim.
+And the durable water-repellent (DWR) coating is outstanding, keeping us dry even while standing in a downpour.

 Look cool, stay dry.
 Vasque relaunches the heritage Clarion ’88 boot, now with waterproof suede leather and a GORE-TEX membrane.
 Available in color-splashed or monochrome men’s and women’s styles, the Clarion ’88 looks like a hand-me-down boot from the days of Magnum P.I. and “Sweatin’ to the Oldies.”